atakanaltok/awesome-useful-websites/README.md

 * https://www.zamzar.com/ - Convert documents, images, videos & sound - 1100+ formats supported
 * https://www.web2pdfconvert.com/ - Convert Web or HTML to PDF, Image
 * https://smallpdf.com/ - 21 tools to convert, compress, and edit PDFs for free
+* https://corrupt-a-file.net/ - Corrupt any file online and free (It comes with absolutely no warranty, express or implied.
+Use at your own risk).
+All uploaded files are removed after the corruption process is finished
+* https://cloudconvert.com/ - Online file converter with 200+ Formats Supported